alialkhatib/alialkhatib.github.io/classes/2022/intro/certificate/intro.md

+*This is a tentative syllabus.
+The class will start on March 10; the syllabus will be finalized by March 1.
+Please [contact me][contact] if you have any questions or concerns!*

 ## Intro to Data Ethics Syllabus
-This course will give students a partial survey of ethical issues that arise in the practice of data science, and ways to navigate and competently advocate in those kinds of contexts.
+*This course will give students a partial survey of ethical issues that arise in the practice of data science, and ways to navigate and competently advocate in those kinds of contexts.*

 This course considers two aspects of data: **collection**, and **application**: First, we will explore how ethical issues arise in the **collection** of data; Second, we will question some of the "myths" associated with the **applications** of data to try to come up with our own generative approach for interrogating applications of AI in any given setting.